gchq/gaffer-doc/docs/reference/properties-guide/advanced.md

     }
     ```

     Only one entity is in the graph.
-This was added 1000 times, and each time it had the 'approxCardinality' property containing a vertex that A had been seen in an Edge with.
+This was added 1000 times, and each time it had the 'approxCardinality' property containing a unique vertex.
 Here is the Entity:

     ```
     Entity[vertex=A,group=cardinality,properties=Properties[approxCardinality=<com.clearspring.analytics.stream.cardinality.HyperLogLogPlus>com.clearspring.analytics.stream.cardinality.HyperLogLogPlus@39075f64]]